cczerp/Boundary/Boundary-Drvid/wallet_threat_model.md

 Wallet App Threat Model
 ========================

-> Note: Boundary Wallet is a downstream fork of the Electric Coin Company
-> (ECC) Zashi wallet.
-This document has been adapted for Boundary Wallet,
-> while preserving the original Zcash protocol assumptions and upstream
+Note: Boundary Wallet is a downstream fork of the Electric Coin Company (ECC) Zashi wallet.
+This document has been adapted for Boundary Wallet, while preserving the original Zcash protocol assumptions and upstream intent.
-> intent.

 This threat model is intended for curious technical users of the ECC wallet apps as well as developers making use of the SDK in their own apps.
-The threat model applies to the Boundary Wallet (forked from the ECC Zashi wallet), and should apply to any Zcash wallet built on top of the ECC SDKs, unless significant modifications have been made.
+The threat model applies to the Boundary Wallet (forked from the ECC Zashi wallet), and should apply to any wallet built on top of the ECC SDKs, unless significant modifications have been made.
 See the [Invariant-Centric Threat Modeling](https://github.com/defuse/ictm) for a complete explanation of the threat modeling methodology we use.
 Here's a